Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 * All General Cases and Use Cases (0 to 15).

 What? - Map is centred on Firhouse, Dublin, Ireland, requesting Geo-Location access from the user, and when accepted centres the map on the user's location.
-If Geo-Location is not accepted or the browser doesn't support Geo-Location, the map is centred on Firhouse, Dublin, Ireland (the centre of my Universe :-) ).
+If Geo-Location is not accepted or the browser doesn't support Geo-Location, the map is centred on Firhouse, Dublin, Ireland.

 How? - `getCurrentLocation(map, home);` has 2 parameters, the Google Map Object `map`, and a location `home` (`let home = { lat: 53.274346, lng: -6.348835 };`).
-First a check is performed to see whether the browser supports Geo-Location, if not the mpa is centred on `home`.
+First a check is performed to see whether the browser supports Geo-Location, if not the map is centred on `home`.
 If Geo-Location is supported, then the browser requests the User's permission to use the current location.
 If accepted, the map is centred on the current location, and if not it's centred on the default which is `home`.

 [(Js) - Production Code: maps.js](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/assets/scripts/maps.js)